Goto Main Content

 Article 9

-After the contracted medical care institution provides medical services for a beneficiary or verifies the NHI IC Card of such beneficiary, it shall key in the medical records of the current medical visit in the NHI IC Card of the beneficiary.
+After the contracted medical care institution provides medical services for a beneficiary or verifies the NHI IC Card of such beneficiary, it shall enter the data of medical records of the current medical visit into the NHI IC Card of the beneficiary; when using a virtual NHI Card for medical care, a beneficiary shall upload the data of his or her medical records to the insurer.
 Notwithstanding, the above may not apply in the case stipulated in Note 3 of Table 1.

 Article 10

-The contract medical care institutions shall upload the medical records to the insurer for future reference through the Virtual Private Network within 24 hours after they key in the medical records in the NHI IC Cards of the beneficiaries.
+After a contracted medical care institution enters the data of medical records into an NHI IC Card or uses a virtual NHI Card in accordance with the preceding Article, the contracted medical care institution shall upload the beneficiary’s medical records to the insurer on the Virtual Private Network within 24 hours for future reference.
 Notwithstanding, the above may not apply in the event of force majeure or special circumstance approved by the insurer.

-The medical records in the preceding paragraph which are required to be uploaded to the insurer are set forth in Table 2.
+The medical records which are required to be uploaded to the insurer are set forth in Table 2.

 Article 11